Akashrine/jbr-11ty/src/posts/working-remotely-as-a-team/2020-10-14-working-remotely-as-a-team.md

     <dt>Attendees</dt>
     <dd>All the team</dd>
     <dt>What's the structure</dt>
     <dd>We're doing it asynchronously.
-With a Mad / Sad / Glad format on Miro, everyone had post-it, everyone comment on post and try to find call to actions.
-When we see each other we talked about voted and commented post it and talk about the action points. </dd>
+With a Mad / Sad / Glad format on Miro, everyone adds a post-it, everyone comments on a post and tries to find call to actions.
+When we see each other we talk about, vote and comment on the post-its and talk about the potential actions. </dd>
     <dt>Tool used : Miro</dt>
 </dl>